prajwalshettydev/prajwalshetty.github.io/collections/_posts/2023-08-30-Generating Runtime Mesh In Unreal Engine.md

   ]
 }
 ```
+Add the `UProceduralMeshComponent` to your actor's header file, and then initialize it in the constructor, just like any other component.

 Now let's assume you have a function setup to generate your runtime mesh's uv, vertices, triangles, normals, tangents, etc. Following is an example for such a function: